 • FAST PROCESSING

-The brain produces consistently higher magnitudes of Beta when the brain is externally focused, alert, involved in critical reasoning, thought and concentration Beta represents the fastest processing speed (12-30Hz) When the brain is healthy and well regulated, it produces more beta waves on the left than on the right – This is referred to as the Normal Asymmetry of Beta
+The brain produces consistently higher magnitudes of Beta when the brain is externally focused, alert, and involved in critical reasoning, thought, and concentration.
+Beta represents the fastest processing speed (12-30Hz).
+When the brain is healthy and well-regulated, it produces more beta waves on the left than on the right – This is referred to as the Normal Asymmetry of Beta.

 Causes of Brain Wave Dysregulation